WiseFool92/neighborhood/readme.md

 4. navigate to the new folder that was created on your desktop
 5. select index.html
 6. right click on the file and select _'open with'_
-7. select your browser
+7. select your preferred browser (works best with Chrome or Firefox)
-8. enjoy this project
+8. enjoy

 ## Specs